 Previous LI grantees are eligible and encouraged to apply; however, all program and financial reports for any previous grants must be submitted prior to January 15th.
 Applicants may not submit applications to more than one Louisville Institute grant program within the same grant year (June 1-May 31).

 Questions about eligibility may be sent to Keri Liechty.

 Louisville Institute is glad to provide brief initial feedback to help you determine if your FBM project idea fits our funding criteria.
 Because of the large number of FBM applicants, consultation does not guarantee funding.
 However, staff feedback can help you discern whether to develop your ideas into a full grant proposal.

 Before contacting us, please do the following:

-- State your project’s core question — framed as a question — and say why it is important to the church in North America (one paragraph).
+- State your project’s core question — framed as a question — and say why it is important to faith communities in North America (one paragraph).

 - Identify how you plan to investigate this question, indicating potential research strategies (2-3 paragraphs).

 - Share your outline with several trusted colleagues and incorporate their feedback.

 After completing these steps, email your brief project outline (500 words maximum) to Don Richter with the subject “FBM feedback.”
 We will respond to all feedback requests submitted prior to December 15.